wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 * A framework for writing efficient dynamic language implementations

-* An open source project with a lot of volunteer effort, released under the BSD license
+* An open source project with a lot of volunteer effort, released under the MIT license

 * I'll talk today about the first part (mostly)